-"Gardening requires a commitment of time," says Maynard.
+"Gardening requires a commitment of time," he notes.
 "I liken it to having a new pet or child.
 You have to take care of it, water it, feed it, and maintain it."
-Though you can set up a timer to automate watering, you'll still need to check in on your garden regularly (two or three times a week) to make sure it's getting enough water, check for insects, and pull weeds.
+Though you can set up a timer to automate watering, you'll still need to check in on your garden regularly — two or three times a week — to make sure it's getting enough water, free of insects, and weed-free.

-When it comes to deciding what to grow, you should pick your favorites: the foods you're most likely to buy every week at the store are the ones that will save you the most with a garden.
-According to Maynard, tomatoes, squash, zucchini, peppers, potatoes, and radishes.
-For a herb garden, basil, oregano, rosemary, and chives are among the easiest to veggies to grow in a summer garden.
-In the fall and winter, if you live in an area where winter is mild, you can grow plenty of leafy greens like lettuce, spinach, kale, and chard.
+When deciding what to grow, you should simply pick your favorites.
+The foods you're most likely to buy every week at the store are the ones that'll save you the most with a garden.
+According to Maynard, tomatoes, squash, zucchini, peppers, potatoes, and radishes are among the easiest veggies to grow in a summer garden.
+For an herb garden, try basil, oregano, rosemary, and chives.
+In the fall and winter, you can grow plenty of leafy greens like lettuce, spinach, kale, and chard if you live in an area where the weather is mild.

 The Cost of Keeping a Garden

-Beyond plants, you'll want to pick up fertilizer to keep your garden its greenest — chicken manure will cost about $3.25 a bag, and four bags would be enough for the average 10x10 garden bed.
+Beyond plants, you'll want to pick up fertilizer to keep your garden its greenest — chicken manure will cost about $3.25 a bag or more, and four bags would be enough for the average 10x10 garden bed.
 For container gardens, you'll need to pick up containers (around $2.50 per 5-gallon container, though fancier containers can increase that cost dramatically) and potting soil (around $10 per 32-quart bag).

-Home gardeners may also find they need some basic gardening tools, though homeowners are likely to find that they already have the basics on-hand for looking after their lawn and other outdoor plants.
-If you sign up for a community garden plot — membership will cost you $25 to $50 per year — the garden will likely have tools on hand for you to use.
-The cost of water is also a consideration, but if you're planting vegetables where there used to be grass, you can expect to use less water to keep things green.
+Home gardeners may also find they need some basic gardening tools.
+If you sign up for a community garden plot, membership will likely cost you $25 to $50 per year, but the garden will probably have tools on hand for you to use.
+The cost of water is also a consideration, but if you're planting vegetables where there used to be grass, you can expect to use less water in the long run.

-In the end, a basic home garden can cost as little as $20 per growing season if you make a garden bed in the yard, or about $30 per growing season for a 3-container garden on the patio.
-For a community garden, you're likely to pay a bit more for membership, but you won't have to carve out space or find tools.
+All told, a basic home garden can cost as little as $20 per growing season if you make a garden bed in the yard, or about $30 per growing season for a 3-container garden on the patio.
+For a community garden, you'll probably pay a bit more for membership, but you won't have to carve out space or find tools.

 How Much Can I Grow (and Save)?

-You might be surprised by how much a single plant can produce if you take care of it over the season.
+You'd be surprised at how much a single plant can produce if you take care of it over the season.
 While some plants (like potatoes and carrots) will only produce a single veggie per planting, other plants (like tomatoes and peppers) will continue to grow tasty treats all season.
 A tomato plant can produce 10 pounds or more of tomatoes per season, which should be enough to please even the most fervent tomato-lover.